Access4all/adg/pages/examples/tables/handling/README.md

 # How to handle tables

+**To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
+In addition to this, there are some tools and bookmarklets that can be a huge help in your development workflow.**

-# Keyboard only handling
+## Keyboard only handling

 For keyboard only users, tables don't offer any special functionality.
 So there's nothing to say here.
 Still, you may want to check out [How to browse websites using a keyboard only](/knowledge/keyboard-only/browsing-websites){.page}.

-# Screen reader handling
+## Screen reader handling

 For screen reader users, headings offer a lot of special functionalities.
 Here follows a quick nomination of the most important features.
 Besides this, check out [How to read websites using a desktop screen reader](/knowledge/desktop-screen-readers/reading-websites){.page}.

-## Quick navigation
+### Quick navigation

 - `T`: jump to next table